thixpin/mmWebViewer_/README.md

 # thixpin Myanmar Web Viewer
 It is a js file that will check web content and convert to browser encoding if the content font is not equal to brower font.
-    It use Parabaik Converter, Myanmar Font Tagger Script(by Ko Thant Thet Khin Zaw), MUA Web Unicode Converter (for content checking) and the browser font detecting idea from Ko Ei maung Because of Parabaik Converter and MUA Web Unicode Converter, this repo will be under GPL.
+    It use Parabaik Converter, Myanmar Font Tagger Script(by Ko Thant Thet Khin Zaw), ZGDetector of sanlinnaing (for content type checking) and the browser font detecting idea from Ko Ei maung

 ####Contributors